No to NATO

 NATO expects its members to spend 2% of national income on defence every year.
 NATO should not be in a position to impose spending guidelines on independent nations, which should be determining their own funding priorities based on genuine need.

-Only five NATO countries were able to meet this target in 2017, one of which was the UK.
-But this didn’t stop US President Donald Trump from calling on NATO members to actually spend 4% of their GDP on defence in a shock announcement on the opening day of the 2018 summit in Brussels.
+Nine NATO countries met this target in 2019, including the UK.
+US President Donald Trump has now gone further and has called on members to actually spend 4% of their GDP on defence.
 Trump even threatened to withdraw the US from the alliance if members didn’t spend more (although this would need to be approved by the Senate and Congress).

-Former US President Obama’s rebalancing of US foreign policy towards Asia has undoubtedly had repercussions on NATO.
+Former US President Obama’s rebalancing of US foreign policy towards Asia undoubtedly had repercussions on NATO.
 This ‘pivot’ is already raising tensions and helping to militarise the Asia-Pacific region, a part of the world with four nuclear weapon states – India, Pakistan, China and North Korea.
 NATO’s closest partners – Australia, Japan, New Zealand and South Korea – are based in the region.
-It remains to be seen how the election of President Donald Trump will affect this pivot, but in the early stages of his presidency, he has already threatened military action in North Korea.

 A nuclear-armed alliance